sfuphantom/firmware/queue-pipeline/tasks/Actor/readme.md

 }Actor_t;
 ```

-Here, there is no explicit delay or 'yielding' of execution to the scheduler.
-Instead, this task is part of the pipeline that begins at the Agents.
-The task will block for 1ms when no data is being sent to the queue.
-If the Agent tasks never fail, then in theory this task can be assumed to run at the same frequency as the tasks it is receiving from.
+In the following code below, there is no explicit delay or 'yielding' of execution to the scheduler.
+Instead, this task is part of the pipeline that begins at the Agents; once data is made available through them, the Actor will be allowed to run again.
+When no data is being sent to the queue, the task will block until the timeout of 1ms has been reached.
+If the Agent tasks never fail, this task can be assumed to run at the same frequency as the tasks it is receiving from.

 If receiving times out, ```xQueueReceive``` will return ``pdFALSE``.
-This event can be acted upon and the queue used as a type of software heartbeat to ensure its child task is operating as expected.
+This event can be acted upon and the queue could used as a form of software heartbeats to ensure its agents are operating as expected.

 The software logic for this module is sandwiched between boilerplate calls to the queue api.
 ```
 void vTaskActor(void* pvParams){

+    /* Initialize struct */
+    static Actor_t actor_data = {
+        .data = {0},
+        .tx_data = 0,
+        .agent1_state = 0,
+        .agent2_state = 0,
+    };
+    static Actor_t* self = &actor_data;

     /* Initialize intermediate variables */
     static BaseType_t rx_success = pdFALSE;
+    uint8_t debug_success = 1;

     while(true){

-        /* receive data from agents (suspended until available data) */ rx_success = xQueueReceive(
+        /* receive data from agents (suspend until data available) */ rx_success = xQueueReceive(
-            this->queue.rx,
-            &this->data,
+            q_ptr->rx,
+            &self->data,
-            ( TickType_t ) pdMS_TO_TICKS(1)  // block for 1 tick
+            ( TickType_t ) pdMS_TO_TICKS(500)  // block for 500ms
         );

         /* failed to receive data; do smt!! */